michi-d/3dsegmentation/README.md

 # 3dsegmentation

 A toolkit for 3D segmentation of anatomical data from the fly brain.
-This repository comprises a module for generation of artifical neuro-imaging data with  annotated ground truth labels, as well as a pipeline for training deep learning models (U-Net, Stacked Hourglass Network) on the 3D segmentation task.
+This repository contains a module for generation of artificial neuroimaging data with annotated ground truth labels, as well as a pipeline for training different deep learning models (U-Net, Stacked Hourglass Network) on the 3D segmentation task, implemented in PyTorch.

 ## Installation